DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 ## Setup

-For simplicity of setup, and to ensure there are no gaps in your monitoring, integrate Datadog with [Google Cloud][4] using [service account impersonation][5] at the organization or folder level.
+For the most comprehensive level of monitoring in your Google Cloud environment, integrate Datadog with [Google Cloud][4] using [service account impersonation][5] at the organization or folder level.

 After reviewing the above [Prerequisites][3], follow these step-by-step instructions to set up the Google Cloud integration: